-Two randomized, prospective, masked, sham-controlled studies assessed the safety and efficacy of dexamethasone implant (0.7 mg and 0.35 mg to a sham procedure) during a 6-month period followed by a 6-month open-label extension (Haller et al. 2011 & 2010; Ozurdex GENEVA Study Group).
-Adults with BRVO or CRVO-related macular edema were studied.
-Inclusion required a duration of macular edema between 6 weeks and 12 months for BRVO and 6 weeks to 9 months for CRVO (Haller et al., 2010).
-Three months after administration of a single dexamethasone implant, the 0.7 mg and 0.35 mg dexamethasone implants were preferable to the sham procedure in terms of reducing central retinal thickness and enhancing BCVS.
-At month 1 and month 3, the proportion of eyes with at least a 15-letter improvement in vision was higher in the treatment groups.
-The effect was no longer statistically significant by the sixth month.
-At month 3, the reduction in mean OCT central retinal thickness was greater in the 0.7mg and 0.35mg groups compared to the sham group, but statistically insignificant at month 6.
-Based on the findings of the GENEVA study, the FDA approved the 0.7 mg dexamethasone intravitreal implant for the treatment of RVO-associated macular edema.
-Except for cataract, the rate of adverse events was comparable in the open-label extension between patients who received their first or second DEX implant (Haller et al., 2011).
-Increases in intraocular pressure (IOP) were also observed in groups treated with DEX implant, which were typically transient and managed with medications or observation.
-Furthermore, 30% and 32% of patients improved by 15 letters 60 days after the first and second DEX implants, respectively.
+Two randomized, prospective, masked, sham-controlled studies evaluated the safety and efficacy of dexamethasone implant (0.7 mg and 0.35 mg to a sham procedure) over an initial 6-month period followed by a 6-month open-label extension (Haller et al. 2010, 2011; Ozurdex GENEVA Study Group).
+The study enrolled adult patients with macular edema secondary to BRVO or CRVO.
+Duration of macular edema between 6 weeks and 12 months for BRVO and 6 weeks to 9 months for CRVO was required for inclusion (Haller et al. 2010).
+The dexamethasone implant 0.7 mg and 0.35 mg were superior to sham procedure in reducing central retinal thickness and improving BCVS through 3 months after administration of a single implant.
+The proportion of eyes achieving an improvement of at least 15 letters of vision was greater in the treatment groups at month 1 and month 3.
+However, at month 6 this effect was no longer statistically significant.
+The reduction in mean OCT central retinal thickness was greater in the 0.7mg and 0.35mg groups than in the sham group at month 3, but not statistically significant at month 6.
+The dexamethasone intravitreal implant 0.7mg was FDA approved for treatment of patients with RVO-associated macular edema based on the GENEVA study results.
+In the open-label extension, the adverse events rate was similar between patients who received their first or second DEX implant, except for cataract (Haller et al. 2011).
+IOP increase in the groups treated with DEX implant was also noticed, which were usually transient and controlled with medications or observation.
+Also, 30% and 32% of the patients achieved an increase in 15 letters 60 days after the first and second DEX implant, respectively.